khunsafatima/ash-tree-health-segmentation-unet-resnet50/README.md

 Instructions for how others can contribute to the project.
 This might include guidelines for submitting issues, pull requests, and contact information for queries.

 ## License
-Specify the license under which your project is released, such as MIT, GPL, etc.

 ## Acknowledgements
 If you use data, code, or trained model in a scientific publication, citations would be appreciated